 Other Wild Birds

-Brown-headed cowbirds, common grackles, red-winged blackbirds, Brewer’s blackbirds and crows may be controlled without a permit when they are damaging trees or crops, or creating a public health hazard.
-All other non-game species of birds not otherwise covered in this regulation are protected by state or federal law and may not be killed.
+Brown-headed cowbirds, common grackles, red-winged blackbirds, Brewer’s blackbirds and crows may be controlled without a permit when they are damaging trees or crops or creating a public health hazard in accordance with federal regulations.
+All other nongame species of birds not otherwise covered in this regulation are protected by state or federal law and may not be killed.
 These provisions do not override any local ordinances restricting the use of firearms and other equipment.

-Crows may be taken outside of the hunting season only if they are damaging trees, crops, livestock or wildlife or creating a public health hazard.
-There are no restrictions on use of calls or decoys.
-You are not required to have a state stamp privilege or federal stamp.
-You may take crows with a bow and arrow, crossbow, or firearm in accordance with local ordinances.
+Crows may be taken outside of the hunting season only if they are damaging trees, crops, livestock or wildlife, or creating a public health hazard.
+There are no restrictions on use of calls or decoys, and crows may be taken with bow and arrow, crossbow, or firearm in accordance with local ordinances.